 And the unhealthiest vegetable is…

-By contrast, the study found that participants who ate plenty of high-fiber vegetables, like kale and string beans, were likely to lose weight over time.
-(Get many of the same benefits with Garden of Life Raw Organic Superfood Fiber Supplement, $25.)
+In contrast to corn, the study found that participants who ate plenty of high-fiber vegetables, like kale and string beans, were likely to lose weight over time.
+(It's worth noting, however, that while Mayo Clinic acknowledges corn as a high-fiber food as well, it's a bad form that's more likely to cause blood sugar spikes and potential weight gain.)
+As such, filling your plate (or bottle) with fibrous veggies is a good place to start.
+(Not a big veggies fan?
+You can get many of the same benefits with Garden of Life Raw Organic Superfood Fiber Supplement, $25.)

-Despite these findings, we're probably still going to indulge in a cob or two this summer.
+We don't know about you, but we're probably still going to indulge in a cob or two every now and again.
 You?